oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-quick-order.rst

 .. image:: /user/img/system/user_management/org_configuration/sales/org_quick_order_form.png
    :alt: Configure quick order form per organization

-4. Clear the **Use System** check box to override the system-wide configuration options.
+4. Clear the **Use System** checkbox to override the system-wide configuration options.

 5. In the **Quick Order Form** section, enable or disable the quick order form functionality for the registered users.
 By default the quick order form is enabled.